 Risk Management

-Therefore, the team leads must pro-actively take care of risk identification and management.
+Therefore, the team leads must proactively take care of risk identification and management.
 Add the risk question to your status meetings.
-Lack of any indications about risks over days or even weeks most likely means that the risks are growing and, most likely in the least expected moment, become acute.
+Lack of indications about risks over days or weeks most likely means that the risks are growing and, most likely in the least expected moment, become acute.
 As annoying as it may appear, I recommend encouraging complaints and taking risk assumptions and unspecific concerns seriously.

 I discourage using spreadsheets to manage risks as they often become outdated and forgotten until it is too late.
-Your risk register must be accessible by everyone with the proper clearance.
+Your risk register must be accessible to everyone with the proper clearance.
 Consequently, I would recommend using your task management system (like JIRA) to track and manage risks.

 Concluding Remarks

-- emphatic leadership, and
+• emphatic leadership, and

-- usage of well-integrated planning and tracking software tools.
+• usage of well-integrated planning and tracking software tools.

 I am a project manager (Project Manager Professional, PMP), a Project Coach, a management consultant, and a book author.
 I have worked in the software industry since 1992 and as a manager consultant since 1998.
 Please visit my United Mentors home page for more details.
 Contact me on LinkedIn for direct feedback on my articles.